Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction

 The concept of combining sparse and low-rank constraints was also successfully reported by the MRI community.
-The authors in~\cite{Lingala::2011,Majumdar::2012,Zhao::2012} aimed to find a solution that is both sparse and low-rank.
-A different approach based on decomposing the acquired measurements as a linear combination of low-rank (L) and sparse (S) components $-$ known as Robust Principal Component Analysis (RPCA)~\cite{Candes::2011} or L+S decomposition $-$ was investigated in~\cite{Gao::2012,Tremoulheac::2014,Otazo::2013,Otazo::2015,Singh::2015}.
-Particularly Otazo et al. demonstrated the feasibility of L+S model in~\cite{Otazo::2015} for various clinical applications in MRI including cardiac cine and abdominal perfusion.
+The authors in~\citep{Lingala::2011,Majumdar::2012,Zhao::2012} aimed to find a solution that is both sparse and low-rank.
+Also, the BCS approach was introduced in \citep{lingala::2013} and aimed at simultaneously estimat\textcolor{black}{ing} the temporal basis functions with no orthogonal constraints as well as the sparse coefficients from the undersampled measurements.
+A different approach based on decomposing the acquired measurements as a linear combination of low-rank (L) and sparse (S) components $-$ known as Robust Principal Component Analysis (RPCA)~\citep{Candes::2011} or L+S decomposition $-$ was investigated in~\citep{Gao::2012,Tremoulheac::2014,Otazo::2013,Otazo::2015,Singh::2015}.
+Particularly Otazo et al. demonstrated the feasibility of L+S model in~\citep{Otazo::2015} for various clinical applications in MRI including cardiac cine and abdominal perfusion.